Philippine one-centavo coin: Pilipino Series

 In 1967 the coin featured the Tagalog language for the first time and its composition changed to a silver-colour.
 Its obverse featured Lapu-Lapu, a native chief of Mactan (near Cebu) who fought against Spanish colonization, in profile to the left.
 The inscription around the shield read 'Republika ng Pilipinas'.

 Ang Bagong Lipunan Series

 A second silver-coloured coin featuring Lapu-Lapu was minted from 1975 to 1982 and was squircle.
-The name of the Republic was moved to the obverse, and Lapu-Lapu now faced the right.
-On the reverse read the inscription 'Ang Bagong Lipunan'.
+The name of the Republic was moved to the obverse, and Lapu-Lapu now faced right.
+On the reverse was the inscription 'Ang Bagong Lipunan'.
 The issues from 1979 to 1982 featured a mintmark underneath the 1 centavo.

 Flora and Fauna Series

 From 1983 to 1993 the coin was round, Lapu-Lapu again faced the left in profile, and the denomination was moved to the reverse with the date on the front.
-The voluta imperialis, a specie of sea snail, was also featured on the reverse.
+The voluta imperialis, a species of sea snail, was also featured on the reverse.